HanaaAbbas/ai-game/README.md

-# AI Mini Internship

-## Build Your Own Web Game Using AI
+# Build Your Own Web Game Using AI

-**Duration:** 2-3 hours
+**Duration:** 2–3 hours

-**Goal**
+---

+# Welcome!

+Today you'll become an **AI Software Creator**.

+Professional software engineers don't always write every line of code themselves.
+Instead, they work with AI tools to help them design, build, improve, and publish software.

+By the end of today you will have built your own web game and published it online for anyone to play.

+---

+# Goal

 By the end of today you will have:

 ✅ Designed your own game

+✅ Learned how to communicate with AI using prompts

-✅ Used AI to help create it
+✅ Created images using AI

+✅ Built a working web game using an AI coding agent

-✅ Learned how software is built
+✅ Learned the basics of software development

-✅ Published your game online
+✅ Published your game on GitHub Pages

-✅ Shared the link with your friends
+✅ Shared your game with your friends using a real website link

 ---

 # What You'll Learn

-Today you'll experience how many software engineers build products using AI.
+Today you'll practice skills used by modern software engineers.

-Instead of writing hundreds of lines of code yourself, you'll learn how to become the **designer** and let AI become your coding assistant.

-You'll practice:
+These include:

-* Creative thinking
+- 💡 Creative thinking
-* Prompt writing
+- ✍️ Prompt writing
-* Giving clear instructions
-* Using AI tools
+- 🤖 Working with different AI tools
+- 🎨 Creating AI images
+- 💻 Building software
-* Testing software
+- 🧪 Testing software
+- 🔄 Improving software
-* Publishing websites
+- 🌍 Publishing websites

 ---